 The region extends from the Ruvuma River separating Tanzania and Mozambique to the southerly Lurio River south of Mecufi.
 The whole coastal region has pretty much the same winds similar sea conditions.

-When planning, please be aware of the fact that the local hospital (the only one is in Pemba, and is currently undergoing renovation and upgrade)can only provide basic treatment.
+When planning, please be aware of the fact that the local hospital (the only one is in Pemba)can only provide basic treatment.
 To be on the safe side, try and take out a medical insurance policy which includes emergency evacuation.

-kites in the range between 9 and 13m, freestyle and wave board, reef shoes are recommended in some spots, but generally not really necessary, a wet suit is just extra weight in the luggage, but you might feel like you need a shorty after 3 to 4 hours in the water during the winter months (June to August) when the temperature of the water drops to about 24° C
+GEAR TO PACK: kites in the range between 9 and 13m, freestyle and wave board, reef shoes are recommended in some spots, but generally not really necessary, a wet suit is just extra weight in the luggage, but you might feel like you need a shorty after 3 to 4 hours in the water during the winter months (June to August) when the temperature of the water drops to about 24° C

 The air temperature is around 30° C throughout the year.
-The only kiting venue in the area is Pirate Kites (me) www.murrebue.com email@example.com cell Carlo +258 82 3805790.
+The only kiting venue in the area is Pirate Kites at il Pirata lodge [email protected].
 We are located in Murrebue only 20 minutes drive from Pemba in the direction of Mecufi, 4×4 needed.
-Lessons are available and we do offer limited kite rental.
+Assistance is available and we do offer limited kite rental.

-The South Easterly trades (Cusi) blow from April to September and it just blows and blows!
+The second: the South Easterly trades (Cusi) blows from April to September and it just keeps blowing!